etijskens/wetppr/docs/chapter-1.md

 of almost 2 orders of magnitude and was much more accurate.
 This is another example of common sense optimisation originating in a good mathematical background.
 The natural formulation of a problem is not necessarily the best to use for computation.

+##### 3. Transforming data to reduce their memory footprint

+I recently reviewed a Python code by the Vlaamse Milieumaatschappij for modelling the migration of invertebrate aquatic species in response to improving (or deteriorating) water quality.
+The program read a lot data from .csv files.
+For a project it was necessary to run a parameter optimisation.
+That is a procedure where model parameters are varied until the outcome is satisfactory.
+If the number of model parameters is large the number of program runs required can easily reach in the 100 000s.
+The program was parallellized on a single node.
+However, the program was using that many data that 18 cores of the 128 cores available on a node already consumed the available memory.
+By replacing the data types of the columns of the datasets with datatypes with a smaller footprint, such as replacing categorical data with integer ids, replacing 32-bit integers with 16-bit or even 8-bit integers, float64 real numbers with float32 or float16 numbers reduced the amount of data used by a factor 8.
+All of a sudden much more cores could be engaged in the computation and the simulation sped up considerably.

 !!! note
     unfinished ...